 If the Hydrodynamic Module is not included in the simulation you have to provide the flow information using these settings.
 The MIKE ECO Lab module will then run in a so called stand-alone mode, using an external flow field.
 The flow information can be read from both unstructured (dfsu) or gridded (dfs2/dfs3) data files.
 The data files need to cover the model area and span over the entire simulation period.
 The flow information will be interpolated into the domain mesh, i.e. it can be based on a different (coarser) resolution than the actual domain mesh.
 If a dfsu-file is used, a piecewise constant interpolation is used to map the data.
-If a dfs2-file is used, a bilinear interpolation is used to map the data
+If a dfs2-file is used, a bilinear interpolation is used to map the data still water depth.
+The flow field is read from the 3D/volume data.
+This volume file must provide the U-, V- and W- components.

-2D setup (Mike21)
+3D setup (Mike3)

-For a 2D setup you have to provide a 2D/area data file with the information on either the surface level or the total water depth and the U- and V-components of the flow field.
-If the bathymetry is not constant during the simulation period (i.e. morphological changes) the file also has to provide the still water depth.
+For a 3D setup you have to provide 2 data files.
+The 2D/area data file must provide the surface elevation.
+If the bathymetry is not constant during the simulation period (i.e. morphological changes) the file also has to provide the